trixi-framework/TrixiParticles.jl/paper/paper.md

 * *Structure Systems*
     + Total lagrangian SPH (TLSPH): System to simulate elastic structure where all quantities are calculated with respect to the initial configuration [@O_Connor:2021].
-    + Discrete element system that models separate, discrete particles with rotational degrees of freedom, such as granular matter or bulk material [@Bicanic:2004], [@Cundall:1979].
+    + Discrete element system: Discretization of a material system into a finite set of distinct, interacting mass elements [@Bicanic:2004], [@Cundall:1979].

 * *Boundary Systems*
     + Boundary system with several boundary models, where each model follows a different interaction rule.